 The mystery of where omicron came from — and why it matters

-The discovery of omicron — the new variant of coronavirus with a high number of concerning mutations — has kicked off a frenzy of research.
-Scientists are racing to figure out how transmissible this variant is and how resistant to vaccines.
+The discovery of the omicron variant of the coronavirus — which has a high number of concerning mutations — has kicked off a frenzy of research.
+Scientists are racing to figure out how transmissible this variant is and how resistant to vaccines it is.

 They're also grappling with a mystery: How did omicron get created?